Probing the wind and evolutionary state of the quiescent luminous blue variable Var$\,$2 in the Galaxy M33: constraints from self-consistent non-LTE modeling: Introduction

 \section{Introduction}

 Research on massive stars plays a crucial role in understanding the evolution of the interstellar medium and galaxies.
-Such objects are the main source of both ionizing photons and heavy elements ejected into the surrounding space with the wind \citep{Rickard2022, Higgins2023}, during giant eruptions \citep{Davidson2020, Mukhija2024} or supernovae explosions \citep{Arnett1996}.
-At present, many questions about the evolution of massive stars remain open \citep{Langer2024} due to their rarity and short lifetime \citep{Eggenberger2021, Szecsi2022}, as well as the complex influence of physical processes such as rotation and mass-loss rate on the subsequent evolutionary path \citep{Maeder2000, Maeder2010, Gormaz-Matamala2023}.
+These objects are the main source of both ionizing photons and heavy elements ejected into the surrounding environment with a number of physical phenomena (e.g. stellar wind or supernova explosions).
+The combination of the complexity of physical processes that determine the observed properties of massive stars with the observed rarity of such objects leads to several uncertainties regarding the evolutionary status as well as stellar parameters determination problems.

-The short-term ($\sim10^4-10^5$ years) intermediate stages of the evolution of massive stars are of particlar interest.
-These stages are known to be accompanied by eruptive mass ejections, which determines their further evolution \citep{Humphreys1994, deJager1998}.
-Luminous blue variables (LBVs) serve as one example of the objects in such a phase of the evolutionary path.
-LBVs are characterized by irregular photometric and spectral variability, and in some cases spontaneous outbursts \citep{vanGenderen2001, Weis2020}.
-In the classical evolutionary path of massive stars, LBV corresponds to the transition from hydrogen burning to helium burning in the core, accompanied by intense mass outflow and episodic massive ejections of matter that lead to the loss of the outer hydrogen layers \citep{Conti1975, Conti1984, Humphreys1994}.
-Thus, LBVs are presumably intermediate in evolution between massive O-type stars ($M_{\rm init}\gtrsim$ 20-25 M$_\odot$) and Wolf-Rayet (WR) stars \citep{Weis2020, Maryeva2024}.
+The short-term ($\sim10^3-10^5$ years) post-Main Sequence stages of the evolution of the most massive stars ($M_{\rm init}>20\,M_\odot$) are of particlar interest.
+These stages are known to be accompanied by the substantial mass-loss, which determines their further evolution \citep{Humphreys1994, deJager1998, Smith2014}.
+Luminous blue variables (LBVs) serve as one example of the objects in a such phase of the evolutionary path.
+Observational properties of LBVs are characterized by simultaneous irregular photometric and spectral variability, and in some cases spontaneous outbursts \citep{vanGenderen2001, Weis2020}.
+In contrast, some LBVs have remained stable for decades following an active phase.
+A prime example of such a "dormant" LBV is the Galactic LBV P\,Cygni, which erupted in the 17th century and has remained relatively stable for centuries with a moderate brightness increase of 0.15\,mag per 100 years \citep{Lamers1992, Elliott2022}.
+This prolonged quiescence sometimes precedes a renewed activity \citep{Polcaro2016, Smith2020}, but the physical link between the two states remains unknown \citep{Maryeva2022}.

+In the classical theory of massive star evolution, LBVs corresponds to the transition from hydrogen burning to helium burning in the core, accompanied by intense mass outflow and episodic massive ejections of matter that lead to the loss of the outer hydrogen layers (the Conti scenario, \cite{Conti1975, Conti1984, Humphreys1994}).
+Thus, LBVs are presumably intermediate in evolution between massive O-type stars ($M_{\rm init}\gtrsim$ 20-25 M$_\odot$) and Wolf-Rayet (WR) stars \citep{Meynet2011, Weis2020, Maryeva2024}.
 At the same time, some data indicate that the LBV phase corresponds to the final stage of the evolution of massive stars, ultimately preceding type IIn supernovae \citep{GalYam2009, Smith2010, Ustamujic2021}.